copier-org/copier/CONTRIBUTION.md

 ### Manual Testing

-Manual testing not yet performed.
-Will test by running `run_preview` directly on a sample template and editing files to confirm hot-reload behavior.
+Manually tested by running `copier preview` on a local test template.
+Created a template with a `hello.txt` file, ran the preview command, edited the file, and confirmed the output directory updated automatically without any manual steps.
+Hot-reload confirmed working end to end.

 ---